 The statement should include your name, address, Taxpayer Identification Number (TIN), and a declaration that you are electing safe harbor.
 By choosing safe harbor, you have to apply the rule to all expenses that meet the requirements.

 Do you need an easy way to track your expenses?
-Patriot’s cash-basis accounting software uses a simple cash-in, cash-out system.
-We offer free, U.S.-based support.
+Use Patriot’s accounting software to track your expenses, and income, generate accounting reports, and so much more.
+Plus, we offer free, USA-based support.
 Try it for free today.